tjelvar-olsson/tjelvar-olsson.github.io/_drafts/packaging-data-and-metadata-using-dtool.md

 file:///Users/olssont/datasets/Escherichia-coli-ref-genome
 ```

-In the above we created a directory called ``datasets`` to store datasets in
+The command above achieved a lot.
+It downloaded all the data and metadata from
+a dataset stored in the cloud, in an Amazon S3 bucket to be precise, and
+reconstructed the dataset on local disk.
+Note that this involved working with
+two different storage technologies, both S3 object storage and file system disk.

-and we copied the dataset from the cloud to it.
-All the commands that we have
-been using on the dataset hosted in the cloud work the same on the dataset
+All the commands that we have been using on the dataset hosted in the cloud
-stored on local disk.
+work the same on the dataset stored on local file system.

 ```
 $ dtool readme show datasets/Escherichia-coli-ref-genome